celestiaorg/docs/nodes/consensus-node.md

 ### Run a Blobstream orchestrator

-For validators, running a Blobstream orchestrator is **mandatory** for both Mocha and Mainnet.
+For validators, running a Blobstream orchestrator is **incredibly important** for both Mocha and Mainnet.
 Blobstream orchestrator enables validators to sign attestations.
 [Refer to the documentation](https://docs.celestia.org/nodes/blobstream-orchestrator/#how-to-run)